Ideasis/VivoosVR/Photon Engine/README.md

-VivooVR Photon/Oculus Integration
+# VivooVR Photon/Oculus Integration

-Make a copy of the project which is going to be modified.
+Make a copy of the project which is going to be modified.<br>
 Step 1: Delete all unnecessary Unity packages from Unity package manager.
 Especially Multiplayer HLAPI <br>
 Step 2: Download Photon PUN 2 Free version if it does not exist in the project.<br>
 Step 3: Setup Photon ID (App ID) inside Unity.
 Photon setup setting can be found on Window -> Photon Unity Networking -> PUN Wizard.<br>